 In the 2007 Provincial Budget, a four-year reassessment cycle was introduced.
 As a result of valuation changes from reassessment, increases in CVA are phased-in equally over a four year period while decreases in CVA are applied in the first year.
 The most recent reassessment occurred in 2016 and updated all property values in Ontario to a valuation date of January 1, 2016.
-Assessments used for 2019 tax year will reflect the third year of the phase-in for increases in assessment.
-The next reassessment will occur in 2020 and will update all property values in Ontario to a valuation date of January 1, 2019.
-The valuation date change presents opportunities for MPAC to improve their administration of the assessment process.
-Opportunities include:
+Assessments used for 2025 tax year will reflect the 9th year of the 2016 assessment cycle.
+The next reassessment has not been determined.